 Drawing from our work in Russia, The Altai Project is now taking action in Kazakhstan to protect raptors.
-In 2022, we will launch a comprehensive project to address threats of power line electrocution, collisions with wind turbines, and other threats to at-risk birds of prey.
+In May 2022 we launched a comprehensive project to address threats of power line electrocution, collisions with wind turbines, and other threats to at-risk birds of prey.
 Specifically, we will:

 - research vulnerable raptor species, studying population status and migratory patterns and documenting threats and other management challenges;